katalon-studio-samples/katalon-jmeter-sample/README.md

 - Authentication

 ### BDD Cucumber Test Cases
-From version 5.7, Katalon Studio has suported native BDD Cucumber testing approach.
+From version 5.7, Katalon Studio has supported native BDD Cucumber testing approach.
 The example in this section show:
 - How to create test features
 - How to create test scenario, test scenario out-line
 - How to implement step definition